Configure Searchable Attributes for Data Structures in Cache

 Important

-These attributes can not be modified once a data structure is created.
+These attributes cannot be modified once a data structure is created.
 However, the data structure itself can be modified.

 Prerequisites